 - In the rest of Slovenia, the prices of existing flats surged by 18.05% (8.79% inflation-adjusted) during the year to Q2 2022.
 On a quarterly basis, the price index rose by 2.72% (-1.8% inflation-adjusted) in Q3 2019.

-After booming in early-2000s, Slovenia’s property market weakened in 2008 due to the global economic crisis.
-The following years were difficult, with house prices falling by 0.17% in 2008 (-3.4% inflation-adjusted), by 8.12% in 2009 (-9.15% inflation-adjusted) and by another 0.15% in 2010 (-1.85% inflation-adjusted).
-In 2011, house prices increased by 1.37% (-1.07% inflation-adjusted).
+After booming in early-2000s, Slovenia's property market weakened in 2008 due to the global economic crisis.
+The following years were difficult.
+House prices fell every year till 2014, at least in inflation-adjusted terms.

 Analysis of Slovenia Residential Property Market »